How to Create Your Own High Contrast Theme in Windows 11

 Pick Your Colors: For each part you want to change, click the colored box next to its name.
 A color palette will show up.

-When you like the color for a part, click “Done.”
-Do this for all the parts you want to change.
+Once you’ve chosen a color you like for a specific part, click ‘Done.’
+Then, repeat this process for all the other elements you wish to customize.
 Think about how the colors work together.
 You want text to stand out from the background.
-For example, bright yellow text on a black background is a common high-contrast choice.
+For example, bright yellow text on a black background is a common high-contrast choice, but feel free to experiment!

 Practical Tip: Test as you go.
 You don’t have to change everything at once.
 You can pick a color for one part, click “Done,” and then click “Apply” to see how it looks.
 This lets you make small changes and see the results right away.